robotlearn/pyrobolearn/pyrobolearn/README.rst

 - ``returns``: this provides the various returns and estimators that are used in RL.
 - ``algos``: this contains the various learning algorithms on how to acquire the data and train the various models (policies, values, dynamics, etc).
+- ``metrics``: this contains the various metrics that are used in different learning paradigms.
+They are not currently all implemented.
+You can put different metrics together and plot them by just calling the ``plot`` method.

 Other folders include: